filipnaudot/lightbench/_sources/index.rst.txt

 wide range of domains and tasks.
 However, this versatility also makes it harder to determine which model is best suited for a specific use case, especially when niche capabilities or specialized data are involved.

 Not all LLMs perform equally well across all tasks.
-However, just because a model excels in one area doesn't mean it's the right choice for another. **lightbench** helps bridge that gap by providing a streamlined way to compare and evaluate models in the context that actually matters: *your task*, *your data*, *your domain*.
+Just because a model excels in one area doesn't mean it's the right choice for another. **lightbench** helps bridge that gap by providing a streamlined way to compare and evaluate models in the context that actually matters: *your task*, *your data*, *your domain*.